 International Student Information for Windows users

-In order to deliver the best quality of technology services at the University of Denver, we require all student computers to have the English version of Windows XP, Vista or Windows 7 installed on their computers.
+In order to deliver the best quality of technology services at the University of Denver, we require all student computers to have the English version of Windows Vista, 7, 8, or 8.1 installed on their computers.
 Numerous incompatiblity problems exist between non-English versions of Windows and software licensed by the University of Denver.
 With the extreme critical issues surrounding campus network security, the University must assure that all computers linked to the campus network are fully updated and secured.

 Most, if not all, of the required software used in coursework at the University of Denver are only coded for English operating systems.
 The most basic of these software titles is our Network Access Control Policy software, which checks whether your computer is compliant with the security policies set by the University of Denver.
 These required software titles, including Network Access Control Policy software, may or may not work on non-English operating systems.